 Sponsorship: You will need a sponsorship letter, passport copy of a person sponsoring and six months of bank statements that must show proper and sufficient amount to cover your training and living expenses.

-Bank loan: In the case of bank loan, you need to send proof of approved loan documents.
+Bank loan: In the case of a bank loan, you must show proof of approved loan.

 Once we receive the $350.00 non-refundable application fee and all required documents, Pro Aircraft will then send you an acceptance letter and I-20 (M-1) visa request form for you to take to the US embassy or consulate for the visa approval.
 (Bring two passport photos).

-The M1 visa is issued by the Bureau of Citizenship and Immigration Service after applying with an approved school.
+The M1 visa is issued by the Bureau of Citizenship and Immigration Service after applying to an approved school.
 To qualify for the M1 visa you must meet the following criteria:

 1. You must be enrolled in a training or academic program with an approved school.
 (Means) you must have acceptance letter and l-20 from flight school.